aws-samples/amazon-q-business-code-analysis/README.md

 You can deploy the stack using the following command.
 Add the following parameters to the command:

 1. ProjectName: The project name you want to use, i.e. Langchain-Agents.
-2. QAppUserId: Choose the user you want to use for the Amazon Q for Business application (at the time of writing userId can be anything, i.e. example@example.com)
+2. QAppUserId: The user you want to use to interact with the Amazon Q for Business application (at the time of writing userId can be anything, i.e. example@example.com).
 3. RepositoryUrl: The git URL of the repository you want to analyze, i.e. https://github.com/aws-samples/langchain-agents.git.

 ```bash